The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

-Agua Negra Chiquita (Blue Lake) was once known as Blue Lake and is one of seven sister lakes linked underneath by an extensive system of water.
-This marvel of Mexico epitomizes Santa Rosa, even as it seems to contradict the surrounding red mesas in terms of scale and proportion.
+Agua Negra Chiquita (Blue Lake) was once known as Blue Lake and is one of seven sister lakes linked underneath by an extensive water system.
+This marvel of Mexico epitomizes Santa Rosa, even as it contradicts the surrounding red mesas in scale and proportion.

 Santa Rosa Blue Hole